allanhanan/ViST/README.md

 ```

 Parameters are hardcoded for now and only supports CPU training

-also uses stb_image.h so it technically isnt only using the std library but dont care
+also uses stb_image.h so it technically isnt only using the std library but dont care + L + Ratio